-We’ve all been there – the feeling of invincibility when your direct deposit hits your bank account, and the sinking feeling a few days later when you realize you’ve spent most of it.
+We’ve all been there – the feeling of invincibility when your direct deposit hits your bank account and the sinking feeling a few days later – when you realize you’ve spent most of it.

-Get tips for reducing your spending and setting aside more money for the things that matter most when you focus on the three big areas below.
+You’ll get tips for reducing your spending and setting aside more money for the things that matter most when you focus on the three big areas below.

 #1: Saving Money on Groceries and Food

 Everyone needs to eat, and there are plenty of options for feeding yourself.
-Take a look at how much money you spend on food each month.
+But take a look at how much money you spend on food each month.
 Do you buy your lunch every day or bring something from home?
 Do you routinely pick up a drink at Starbucks on your way to work?

-Cutting down on the amount of food you buy versus make at home can have a substantial impact.
-One report estimates that you could save $1,500 each year just by brown-bagging it instead of picking something up.
-If packing a lunch sounds too time-consuming or boring, look for quick suggestions that will help you eat healthily and save time.
+Young woman chooses fresh produces at groceryCutting down on the number of times you buy your lunch versus bringing it from home can have a substantial impact.
+One report estimates you could save $1,222 per year just by brown-bagging it.
+If packing a lunch sounds too time-consuming or boring, look for quick suggestions that will help you eat healthily and save time

 Meal-prepping is a popular trend that’s popped up all over social media and can be one answer to easier meals.